mcvincekova/python-unittesting-example-2025/README.md

 # python-unittesting-example-2025

 A small example project to demonstrate how to write unit tests in Python.
+The focus isn't on the actual logic or the most efficient code/code-style, but on the testing part.

 ## Setting up the project